 Windows 7 bugs

-A running list of bugs and catches I’ve encountered with Windows 7, the greatest operating system on earth.
+A running list of bugs and catches I’ve encountered with our Windows server.

 iPython notebook and Python crash with Errno 10055, internet access breaks